15-48445469-A-G

 Variant summary

 The NM_000138.5(FBN1):c.5824T>C(p.Cys1942Arg) variant causes a missense change.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
+11/19 in silico tools predict a damaging outcome for this variant.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. C1942F) has been classified as Likely pathogenic.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. C1942S) has been classified as Likely pathogenic.

 Frequency